GBaoBot/motion_planning/README.md

 - **Future Work**: To make the package integrable and reusable as a separate library, the algorithms can be turned into ROS action servers.
 ROS topics or services can be used to enable communication within the system.

 ## Usage

-To run the motion planning algorithms, use the provided launch files and configure the parameters as needed.
-The launch files load the necessary parameters and start the main node:
+To reconfigure the map as well as the algorithms, all you need to do is adjusting the value of parameters in YAML files inside `cfg` directory.
+For example, to select the algorithm, please navigate to cfg/map.yaml and change the value of `algorithm`, currently supporting `'prm'` and `'rrt'`.

-- **launch.launch**: Loads parameters from YAML files and starts the main node.
+To run the motion planning algorithms, use the provided launch files `launch.launch` and configure the parameters as needed.
+The launch files `launch.launch` load the necessary parameters and start the main node, to launch, please run this command line (after starting roscore):
 ```bash
 roslaunch motion_planning launch.launch
 ```